 Benefits

-As the course uses online learning, it can be completed alongside full time working.
+As the module uses online learning, it can be completed alongside full time working.
 Attendance is required for the assessment day.

 What will I learn?

-By the end of the course you will have learnt
+By the end of the module you will have learnt

 Knowledge and understanding: